Phase-space representation of coherent states generated through SUSY QM for tilted anisotropic Dirac materials: Coherent sates

 being $\mathcal{C}_{\alpha}$ a normalization constant given by

-where $r$ comes from the polar form for $\alpha$, i.e., $\alpha=re^{i\theta}$.
-It is important to highlight certain key aspects regarding the Barut-Girardello coherent states derived in eq. \eqref{eq:29}: \begin{itemize} \item [•] While $g_n$ was initially regarded as an arbitrary function, it is crucial for it to ensure the convergence of the state in equation \eqref{eq:29}.
-Consequently, this constrains the family of 'well-behaved' annihilation operators. \item [•] Although the definition of the Barut-Girardello coherent state is not restricted to systems with an infinite-dimensional basis, for those with finite dimensions, the coherent states will coincide with the extremal states (annihilated by $A^-$), and the corresponding eigenvalue will be zero. \end{itemize} To examine the temporal and phase space behaviors of the Barut-Girardello coherent states (BGCS) of equation \eqref{eq:29}, we will now use the fidelity and the associated Wigner function.
+It is important to highlight certain key aspects regarding the Barut-Girardello coherent states derived above: \begin{itemize} \item [•] While $f_n$ was initially regarded as an arbitrary real and positive function, it is crucial for it to ensure the convergence of the state in Equation \eqref{eq:38}.
+Consequently, this constrains the family of 'well-behaved' annihilation operators. \item [•] Although the definition of the Barut-Girardello coherent state is not restricted to systems with an infinite-dimensional basis, for those with finite dimensions, the coherent states in \eqref{eq:38} will coincide with the ground state, and the corresponding eigenvalue will be zero. \end{itemize} Next, we will some examples using the fidelity and the Wigner function to examine the temporal and phase-space behaviors of the Barut-Girardello coherent states of the Equation \eqref{eq:38}.